singh-man/books/crackingTheCoding/17_hard.md

 We're again at the same point we were in the first part of the problem.
 We need a calculation that can be applied such that the result is unique across all potential pairs of missing numbers.

-Perhaps there is such a calculation (the prime one would work, but it's not constant time), but your inter­ viewer probably doesn't expect you to know such math.
+Perhaps there is such a calculation (the prime one would work, but it's not constant time), but your inter­viewer probably doesn't expect you to know such math.

 What else can we do?
 Let's go back to what we can do.
 We can get x  +  y and we can also get x * y.
 Each result leaves us with a number  of possibilities.
 But using both  of them narrows it down to the specific numbers.

 	X + y = sum      -> y  = sum - x
 	X * y = product  -> x(sum - x)  = product
 						x*sum -  x² = product
 						x*sum -  x² - product = 0
 						-x² + x*sum - product = 0

 At this point, we can apply the quadratic formula to solve for x.
 Once we have x, we can then compute y.

 There are actually a number of other calculations you can perform.
 In fact, almost any other calculation (other than "linear" calculations) will give us values for x and y.

 For this part, let's use a different calculation.
 Instead of using the product of 1  * 2  * . . .   * n, we can use the sum of the squares: 1²   +  2²   +   . . .  +  n².
 This will make the Biginteger usage a little less critical, as the code will at least run on small values of n.
 We can discuss with our interviewer whether or not this is important.